John-Nagle/impostormaker/doc/impostornotes.md

 Animats Resident
 August, 2018

+*This summarizes a conversation with Beq Janus on August 18, 2018.*

 ## Introduction
 Second Life is a virtual world with content created independently by thousands of people.
 Second Life viewers must deal with that content and present it to the user efficiently.